LeaVerou/lea.verou.me/blog/2024/awesome/index.md

 which would make it even more wonderfully poetic that I’m joining the company that has become synonymous with icon fonts on the Web.

-However, it was not [my MIT PhD](https://phd.verou.me) that led me to this role, but actually an email from Dave Gandy (CEO of Font Awesome) about [Color.js](https://colorjs.io), one of my most popular open source side projects, that turned into many hours of chats, and eventually a job offer for a role I could not refuse, one that was literally molded around my skills and interests.
+However, it was not [my MIT PhD](https://phd.verou.me) that led me to this role, but an email from Dave Gandy (creator and CEO of Font Awesome) about [Color.js](https://colorjs.io), (one of my most popular open source side projects) that turned into many hours of chats, and eventually a job offer for a role I could not refuse, one that was literally molded around my skills and interests.

 The role is not the only reason I’m excited to join Font Awesome, though.
-The company itself is a breath of fresh air: open source friendly (as Dave says, literally the only reason we have Pro versions is that we need to sustain this somehow 😅), already profitable (so no scrambling to meet VC demands), fully remote, huge emphasis on work-life balance, and an interview process that did not feel like an interview — or even a process.
+The company itself is a breath of fresh air: open source friendly (as Dave says, _“literally the only reason we have Pro versions is that we need to sustain this somehow”_ 😅), already profitable (so no scrambling to meet VC demands by cramming AI features nobody wants into our products), fully remote, huge emphasis on work-life balance, and an interview process that did not feel like an interview — or even a process.
 In fact, they did not even want to look at my resume.
 It is telling that in their 10 years of existence, not a single person has left the company, and they have never had to fire anyone.
 Moreover, it’s a company that bridges the best of both worlds: despite having existed for a decade and being profitable for most of that,